 Take a scenic cruise around spectacular Balbulol Island or enjoy a second dive at “No Contest” (you’ll soon see why it’s so named!)
 Over lunch we’ll steam into one of the prettiest anchorages in Raja Ampat – the Mesempta Karst Channels.
 But the views will have to wait as we are first off for a unique snorkel/float through the sacred Tomolol cave system – a truly awesome adventure.

-The Misool Island heli-flight is also not to be missed – you’ll be blown away by the aerial beauty of this region.
 In the late afternoon join your favourite adventure boat for a TRUE NORTH ‘raft-up’.
 Enjoy a cool beverage and some delicious nibbles as we cruise through the picturesque Karst Islands – don’t forget your cameras!

 The adventure boats will offer scenic cruises around beautiful Penemu Island and the Yeben Islands boast even more opportunity for beachcombing, snorkelling and diving.
 For those feeling energetic, enjoy a hike on Pianemo Island and soak-up the panoramic views from the island’s highest peak.
 Or visit a picturesque village and sample the local’s relaxed way of life.